Environment API

 Custom environment instances

-To register a new dev or build environment, you can use a create function:
+To create custom dev or build environment instances, you can use the dev.createEnvironment

 export default {